-Gael lives with his father and his mother.
-He is responsible for gathering firewood, caring for children and washing clothes.
+In his home, Gael helps by gathering firewood, caring for children and washing clothes.
+He lives with his father and his mother.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
 There are 5 children in the family.

 Because of your sponsorship, Gael will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.